jengalas/bwaf-bbw/_emerging-leaders/detours-diligence-dreams.md

       strategies for advancing their field.
 Over 200 women have participated in past cohorts, building a timeless network of allies and support for each other.

-      This edition of the Emerging Leaders program, Detours, Diligence, and Dreams, was held December 5th, 2023, and January 9th and February 13th, 2024.
     section_break: false
     include_left-hand_column_text_: true
     lefthand_text: